Breaking a habit is hard. Especially when you might not realize you have a bad habit to break.

 Here I will explain some simple techniques to avoid unnecessary explanations.
 As with forming any new habit, it will take practice before it becomes second nature, but I assure you, doing this can assist in anything from negotiating pay to arriving at your child's soccer game on time.

-The easiest way to stop explaining yourself is to use statements rather than questions, both in written and spoken correspondence.
+That goes for both written and spoken correspondence.
 For example, let's say you need to leave early for a doctor's appointment.
 Instead of emailing team members and superiors to make sure it works with their schedules and reassuring them you are available by cell, and of course will be back online the minute you are home, I would say something like this: “Hi team, I will be leaving Thursday at 3 p.m., back in the office Friday.
 Thanks.”

 Perhaps you are interviewing for a new job and have arrived at the ever-uncomfortable topic of salary.
 Rather than offering your salary history and all of the reasons why you are looking for an increase in pay, I would suggest asking, “What is the salary range for the role?”
 As an aside, I never share my candidate's salary history with clients, because women are historically underpaid, and I believe it is an antiquated practice that perpetuates pay inequity.
 I assure you, your prospective employer has predetermined the salary cap.
 From there, you can determine what figure feels right based on the scope of work and your unique experience and talent.